jalexspringer/deepline/source/_posts/Tolmin.md

 From there I headed off to Lake Garda - cable car to launch is a luxury, as is a launch the size of 5 football pitches!
 Little hike and fly to the peak of Mt Baldo, top land for a quick bite, launch for a longer flight and a little exploring up and down the range.
 Again a very low cloud base so not much XC potential, but a beautiful way to spend a couple of days hanging out at the lake.

+Finally on to Venice for a deserted St. Marks Square!

 <hl>
 <br>